 - Higher per-cubic-meter cost compared to FCL, but lower overall cost for small loads.

-Dantful International Logistics offers reliable weekly LCL consolidation services from major Chinese ports to Canadian ports, with professional cargo handling and customs clearance support.
+Dantful.US International Logistics offers reliable weekly LCL consolidation services from major Chinese ports to Canadian ports, with professional cargo handling and customs clearance support.

 Sea Freight Times from China to Canada